mnajjartabar/project/README.md

 |Garden City|15.99|13.25|100|71|157|
 |Gypsum  |23.98|20.6|142|104|194|

-Overall, RMSE and MAE oscillated between 6.6 to 20.6 mm showing a stable range of errors for the different condition.
-The average of SWC as well as the maximum and minimum presented an important variation that is not having an impact in the profile SWC predictions.
-In terms of error of the model the averge error is estimated in 10% that is aceptable taking into cosideration the number of parameters that is used to run the model.

 ### Conclusions

-- The model succesfully estimated the profile soil water content for differents scenarios (soil, weather) across Kansas for most of the Mesonet stations.
+- The model successfully estimated the profile soil water content for different scenarios (soil, weather - Supplementary figure 1) across Kansas for all the Mesonet stations selected.
+Further improvement could be done using a more representative number of stations.
+- The model was able to capture the response for different rainfall events during the season (Supplementary figure 1).
-- Overall, RMSE and MAE oscillated between 8.9 to 20.6 mm and 6.6 to 18.4 mm respectively, meaning an error between 6 to 12% in the entire soil profile.
+- Overall, RMSE and MAE oscillated between reasonable values, explaining an error between 6 to 12% in the entire soil profile.
+Better estimates with lower errors could be obtained by adding other relevant parameters to the prediction model, such as soil texture.
-- The model was able to capture the response for different rates of rainfall event during the season.
--  For the stations were the model did not predict well, modifications in sub_surf_max parameter were done in order to achieve similar predictions to the other stations (data not showed)
+-  In addition to the eight Mesonet stations presented in this study, the model was used to predict other stations (data not presented).
+However, the model was not able to accuratelly predict SWC in all the cases.
+A simple modification in the sub_surf_max parameter was done in order to achieve similar predictions to the other stations (data not showed).

 ### Reproducible research